dunlop-ben/helm-cheat-sheet/README.md

 A chart is a Helm package and collection of YAML files that describe Kubernetes resources.
 It contains all the configuration to run an application or service.

+#### Manifest

+A manifest is a YAML-encoded representation of the Kubernetes resources that were generated from a release's chart.

 #### Release

 A release is an instance of a Helm chart running in a cluster.
 Installing a chart into a cluster will create a release.